alfredapp/gallery-edits/workflows/adrianbartnik/google-maps-navigation/readme.md

 ## Usage

-Start a route in Google maps via the `mappy` keyword followed by a destination.
+Start a route in Google Maps via the `mappy` keyword followed by a destination.

 ![Looking for a destination from the current location](images/current.png)